haplo/webpgf/README.md

 ```

 This will build a Docker image with the necessary dependencies and use it to generate webpgf.js and webpgf.wasm in `dist` directory.

+By default the generated Javascript and WASM files are optimized.
+Use `build.sh --debug` to generate files suitable for debugging.

 Alternatively you can run `make build` without Docker.
 You will need to install the following dependencies: